EOSDIS Data News - 12/15/2017

 - PO.DAAC has thus far ingested 64% of available Level 1 data files and 100% of available Level 2 and Level 3 data files, covering the entire available time series from 18 March 2017 through 8 December 2017.

-- Metadata export to CMR and EMS capability has been set up
+- Metadata export to the Common Metadata Repository (CMR) and Earth Science Data and Information System (ESDIS) Metric System (EMS) capability has been set up

 - Anticipate opening the collection to the public on Monday, December 18.